storybuilder-org/StoryCAD/ROADMAP.md

 # StoryBuilder Roadmap

+## Release Planning

+We are now delivering software via a Windows Store 'flight'.

+We anticipate that our next release will include:

-## Distribut StoryBuilder via Windows Store
+## Distribute StoryBuilder via Windows Store

 This is a major milestone and is descdribed in a Project in StoryBuilder's repository: https://github.com/orgs/storybuilder-org/projects/3

 #### Status:

+StoryBuilder is available for free download from the Store as a 'restricted flight'.
+It's restricted to a list of Windows userid email addresses, while we perform additional testing and complete several tasks.

-Although not all the tasks in the projet are complete (notably the back-end server), enough work has been done that we've submitted our app to the Store.
+We will update (notably the back-end server), enough work has been done that we've submitted our app to the Store.